rbonfichi/monte-carlo-gmp-pharma/README.md

 ---

 ## 📝 How to Use This mini-eBook

 - Read the README to get the big picture

-- Explore the /chapters folder for each module
+- Explore the /chapters folder for each chapter

 - Run the R scripts locally to replicate results